-(c) the judge knows that the judge, individually or as a fiduciary, or the judge's spouse or minor child residing in the judge's household, has a financial interest in the subject matter in controversy or in a party to the proceeding, or any other interest that could be substantially affected by the outcome of the proceeding;

-(d) the judge or the judge's spouse, or a person within the third degree of relationship to either of them, or the spouse of such a person:

-(i) is a party to the proceeding, or an officer, director, or trustee of a party;

-(ii) is acting as a lawyer in the proceeding;

-(iii) is known by the judge to have an interest that could be substantially affected by the outcome of the proceeding;

-(iv) is to the judge's knowledge likely to be a material witness in the proceeding;
+- (c) the judge knows that the judge, individually or as a fiduciary, or the judge's spouse or member of the judge's family residing in the judge's household, has a financial interest in the subject matter in controversy or in a party to the proceeding, or any other interest that could be substantially affected by the outcome of the proceeding; - (d) the judge or the judge's spouse, or a person within the third degree of relationship to either of them, or the spouse of such a person: - (i) is a party to the proceeding, or an officer, director, or trustee of a party; - (ii) is acting as a lawyer in the proceeding; - (iii) is known by the judge to have an interest that could be substantially affected by the outcome of the proceeding; - (iv) is to the judge's knowledge likely to be a material witness in the proceeding;

 The fact that a lawyer in a proceeding is affiliated with a law firm with which a relative of the judge is affiliated does not of itself disqualify the judge.
-Under appropriate circumstances, the fact that "the judge's impartiality might reasonably be questioned " under Section 3E(1), or that the relative is known by the judge to have an interest in the law firm that could be "substantially affected by the outcome of the proceeding" under Section 3E(1)(d)(iii) may require the judge's disqualification.
+Under appropriate circumstances, the fact that "the judge's impartiality might be questioned by a reasonable person knowing all the circumstances "under Section 3E(1), or that the relative is known by the judge to have an interest in the law firm that could be "substantially affected by the outcome of the proceeding" under Section 3E(1)(d)(iii) may require the judge's disqualification.